sysdesign-code/dev-sec-ops-demo/README.md

 5. Once the integration is done, you will see your newly added repository under "Triggers" -> "Manage Repositories".
 ![Screenshot](./diagrams/screenshots/II_CloudBuild_4.jpg)

 Create a Trigger for Cloud Build

+In GCP Console
 1. From the "Triggers" page, click on "+ Create Trigger"
 2. Enter/Select the following values for the Trigger:
 - Name: `cicd-blog-trigger`